 Communication is a foundational value of One Community because it combines our focus on open source sharing everything we do with the world with our focus on constant improvement as individuals and as an organization.
 We see clear, intentional, and effective communication and feedback between each other and the world as the most effective way to create a synthesis of diverse ideas in alignment with our Highest Good of All philosophy.
 Because of this, we consciously take steps to improve, develop, and expand our communication abilities both interpersonally and with the world.

 This page is discusses this with the following sections:

-And by specifically learning and applying feedback and communication skills with each other:
+We also demonstrate our commitment to the value of Communication by specifically learning and applying feedback and communication skills with each other:

 In decision making* at One Community, the core value of “Communication” is applied by asking ourselves the following four key questions:

 * To ensure we are always aligned with our purpose, values, and mission, One Community uses the values as defined by our organization as the compass for all our decision making; we then factor in the diversity of individual perspectives and experiences.
 We highly recommend this approach because it saves us hundreds, if not thousands, of hours of collaborative decision making time.
 If you are considering our model as a template for your own creation, we especially recommend you apply this approach too and use, adapt, or completely change the values we’ve presented so you too can create a clear guidance system that aligns with your own organizational/group/individual needs.